 Nu-Iron 150 Side Effects

-Note: This page contains side effects data for the generic drug iron polysaccharide.
-It is possible that some of the dosage forms included below may not apply to the brand name Nu-Iron 150.
+Note: This document contains side effect information about iron polysaccharide.
+Some of the dosage forms listed on this page may not apply to the brand name Nu-Iron 150.

 For the Consumer